hecko/blog/centreon_poller_on_docker.md

   * for deployment Jenkins pulls the git repository and runs ansible deployment scripts for one or more docker host systems
   * Dockerfiles combine centreon installation from RPM repos with local plugins and configuration and builds centreon-engine docker image
   * docker hosts (pollers) only run docker daemon, snmp (for monitoring) and ssh

+## Details - building of centreon-engine images

+Operator connects to Jenkins, runs build script.
+Build script pulls the local git repository with all configuration files and plugins for centreon poller.
+Runs docker_build.sh script from git repository which pulls centos:7 and installs centreon-poller packages from official centreon RPM repositories.
+Also adds local plugins.
+After the build the new docker image is pushed to local docker repository.

+## Details - deployment of centreon-engine image on host

+Operator connects to Jenkins UI, selects "deploy centreon poller" and fills out the hostname of the host system where to deploy centreon poller.
+Jenkins pulls the git repository and plays and Ansible playlist to deploy docker, rpms, snmp and other bits on the docker host.
+Then plays another playlist to deploy centreon-engine on the docker host.
+When the centreon-engine docker image starts it automatically connects to the central server with own little python client and downloads the poller configuration from the central server using ssh.
+Then starts an actual docker-engine.
+The docker-engine configuration and persistence files are mounted from the main host filesystem - they are persistent during docker engine restarts - otherwise we would be waiting waaay too long beteen each image restart in centreon PENDING state for services - also we would be sending way too many non-relevant emails.
+Make the retention files persistent!